-- 1. Exercised: The investor decides to purchase the additional shares and sends in the money, along with the rights to receive the additional shares. - 2.
-Sold: The rights have value and if the investor does not want to purchase the additional shares, they may be sold to another investor who would like to purchase the shares. - 3.
-Expire: The rights will expire when no one wants to purchase the stock.
+The rights have value and if the investor does not want to purchase the additional shares, they may be sold to another investor who would like to purchase the shares.

+EXPIRE:

+The rights will expire when no one wants to purchase the stock.
 This will only occur when the market price of the share has fallen below the subscription price of the right and the 45 days has elapsed.